ReactVT/react-vt/README.md

 5. Run your test suite.

 ### Other Notes
+ 1. React-router and NextJS are currently unsupported.
+We are looking into supporting react-router in a future release.
- 1. Multiple actions and tests can be defined in one assertion block.
+ 2. Multiple actions and tests can be defined in one assertion block.
 Once you're ready to test, save the assertion block.
 Saved assertion blocks are stored in LocalStorage and are restored the next time React VT is opened.
- 2. To run through your actions and tests, execute them in your React application while React VT Developer Tool is open to view live test results (e.g. clicking the button that you've specified as an action in your assertion block).
+ 3. To run through your actions and tests, execute them in your React application while React VT Developer Tool is open to view live test results (e.g. clicking the button that you've specified as an action in your assertion block).
- 3. Tests will not run until the actions that precede them are completed.
+ 4. Tests will not run until the actions that precede them are completed.

  ![Image of Block](https://github.com/brIAN-3/react-vt/blob/master/src/BlockScreenshot.png)